Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

 Miss.
 Tina, her parents, and Kody were sitting in the front row.
 Everyone waited patiently until it was Tom’s turn to ride White Lightning.
 They were whistling and, cheering for the other riders.
 Even though each ride is only eight seconds long, it feels like an eternity.

 Tom slipped in next to Miss.
 Tina.
-"What are you doing here Tom?"
-She asked.
-"Aren't you supposed to be getting ready?"
+“What are you doing here Tom?”
+She asked surprised.
+“Aren’t you supposed to be getting ready?”